 Hayabusa is the manufacturer of the best BJJ shorts, period.
 At least in my experience.
 I confess to being partially biased towards Hayabusa BJJ shorts, but it is based on years of grappling experience!
 Simply put, if you want a solid pair of shorts, there’s not one Hayabusa product that is going to disappoint you.
 Still, even among them, some are better than others, and we are looking for the very best here! aren’t we?

-The Hayabusa Metaru BJJ shorts have a huge distinctive advantage over others – they area approved by the IBJJF.
-So, if you are into No-Gi competition under any rules, this pair is all you need.
+The Hayabusa Metaru BJJ shorts have a huge distinctive advantage over others – they are approved by the IBJJF.
+So, if you are into the No-Gi competition under any rules, this pair is all you need.
 On top of it, they come ranked, so you can choose the color according to your belt level.
 The shorts have the usual stretch panels, making them comfortable and durable They also have a state-of-the-art hardware-free waistband, that keeps the shorts securely in place without the need for drawstrings or velcro.
 Maximal durability and breathability guaranteed!

 The RDX MMA Shorts have an ergonomic design.
 They feature the mandatory side slits that make movement easier.
-They’re also 100% resistant to microbes, fungi and odor retention.
+They’re also 100% resistant to microbes, fungi, and odor retention.
 The stitching is very high quality and is part of the latest technologies.
-As far as durability goes, reinforced stitching guarantees a long life even under the harshest conditions.
+As far as durability goes, reinforced stitching guarantees long life even under the harshest conditions.
 The shorts come in a variety of sizes and multiple color options.